-Retention is an important focus after participants are enrolled in the Extension Study.
-Several retention mechanisms used during WHI will continue, including an update of contact and proxy information at the time of reconsent, annual participant newsletters, updates of the participant's address provided by the US Post Office, and review of contact information on all phone contacts.
+Retention of study participants is an important focus after the participant is enrolled in the Extension Study.
+During the Extension, several retention activities used during WHI will continue, including an update of contact and proxy information at the time of reconsent, annual participant newsletters, updates of the participant's address provided by the US Post Office, regular review of contact information on all phone contacts.